m4ttbr3da/python-api-challenge/README.md

 ## Background

-Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 Using Python requests, APIs, and JSON traversals, this project answers the basic question: "What's the weather like as we approach the equator?"

 ## Part I - WeatherPy